Skip to main content

 Cons

-• Best for High Absorbency Always Discreet Maximum Protection Underwear
+• Most Absorbent Always Discreet Maximum Protection Underwear

-• What You Should Know About Buying Incontinence Underwear
+• FAQ: What To Know About Incontinence Underwear for Women

 If you’re someone coping with incontinence—a.k.a. an overactive bladder—you may be familiar with the quest for protective underwear that’s functional yet stylish.
 Incontinence is common among people with female genitalia, especially post-pregnancy and childbirth, and the right pair of panties can help get you through your daily routine with minimal discomfort.

-Similar to period underwear, incontinence underwear is designed to absorb leaks and wick moisture away from your skin to keep you feeling comfortable while experiencing some uncomfortable symptoms.
+Incontinence underwear, like period underwear, absorbs leaks and wicks moisture away from your skin, keeping you feeling as comfortable as possible while you experience some uncomfortable symptoms.

-We tested both reusable and single-use incontinence products from brands like Knix, Wearever, and Depend, and determined that the best incontinence underwear for women is Thinx Speax (available at Thinx) , a stylish reusable option that is especially good for light leak protection.
-Should you need a pair for maximum protection against bladder leakage, the Always Discreet (available at Amazon), a highly absorbent single-use style, is the way to go.
+We tested both reusable and single-use incontinence products from brands like Knix, Wearever, and Depend that the best incontinence underwear for women is Thinx for All Leaks (available at Thinx) , a stylish reusable option that is especially good for light leak protection.
+Should you need a pair for maximum protection against bladder leakage, the **Always Discreet, a highly absorbent single-use style, is the way to go.

 A pair of Speax hiphugger incontinence underwear.